Chelmsford Science and Engineering Society (CSES) is a registered charity in England and Wales.

 You can read our charitable objectives on the Charity Commission website (search for us by name or number).

-The Society is obliged to hold at least one Annual General Meeting (AGM) every year (this is currently held in October at the start of each Session), with any additional Extraordinary General Meetings (EGMs) as required.
+The Society holds one Annual General Meeting (AGM) shortly after the start of each financial year (typically in November), and calls Extraordinary General Meetings (EGMs) as required.

 Major decisions, such as the ratification of a new Constitution or appointment of Council members, are taken at General Meetings and require a majority vote by those present to pass.
-This is an important opportunity for members and so we would encourage all members to attend the AGM.
+This is an important opportunity for members, all of whom we would encourage to attend the AGM.